-Tonight between cartoons, pizza, and toe nail painting I taught her how to ground, center and most importantly, shield.
-She took to it quickly, just another fun game she and her crazy aunt play.
-I tucked her in and reminded her to do it again before sleeping because it was good idea to help keep nightmares away.
+Tonight between cartoons, pizza, and toenail painting I taught her some basics.
+How to ground, center and most importantly, shield.
+She took to it quickly, just another fun game for her and her crazy Tía to play.
+I tucked her in and reminded her to do it again before sleeping because it would help keep nightmares away.
 She told me she never worried about that before.
 Yuuki always keeps her safe.
-And she knew I would too.
+And she said she knew that I would too.

-I think I’ll check on Ana one more time before I go to sleep.
+But I think I’ll check on Anna one more time before I go to sleep.

 Song Choice: Dragon Boy from the Spirited Away soundtrack

 This bit of flash fiction was written as a response to the picture prompt given by Magpie Tales.
-For previous stories about Ana and Yuuki, check here.
+For previous stories about Anna and Yuuki, check here.